bkupidura/meact/README.md

 # Meact - Wee IoT platform

+# THIS CODE IS ABANDONED.
+PLEASE DON'T USE IT!

 Meact (Metric-Action) task is to get metric from external stuff, write it to DB and perform various action.